uvesshaikh22/SunmiPrinter/README.md

 - **Print Table Format:** Create and print tables with customizable content, widths, and alignments.
 - **Open Drawer:** Trigger the opening of the drawer with a simple command.
 - **Different Types of Printer Information:** Retrieve details like serial number, model, firmware version, printed distance, and paper type.
+- **multiple invoices:** support for multiple invoices with QR codes in 58mm printers, enhancing printing capabilities.
 ### 🖐 Requirements

 **Supported operating systems**: